GetRektBoy724/SharpUnhooker/README.md

 ```
 ### This tool is tested on Windows 10 v20H2

+# How it works (only for non-skids)
+1. It reads and copies the `.text section` of the original (in-disk) DLL using "PE parser stuff"
+2. It patches the `.text section` of the loaded DLL using `Marshal.Copy` and `VirtualProtect`(to changes the permission of the memory)
+3. It checks the patched in-memory DLL by reading it and compare it with the original one.

 # Notes
 - If you want to copy the code,Pls dont change/remove the banner
 - My Sublime kinda fucked up the Indentation so dont roast me,but its still works tho